redis/redis-rb/README.md

 supported (by default).
 Use hiredis when you have large array replies (think `LRANGE`, `SMEMBERS`, `ZRANGE`, etc.) and/or large pipelines of commands.

+Using redis-rb with hiredis from a Gemfile:

+    gem "hiredis", "~> 0.3.1"
+    gem "redis", "~> 2.2.0", :require => ["redis/connection/hiredis", "redis"]

 ### synchrony

 This driver adds support for [em-synchrony](https://github.com/igrigorik/em-synchrony).
 Using the synchrony backend from redis-rb is done by requiring `redis/connection/synchrony` before requiring `redis`.
 This driver makes redis-rb work with EventMachine's asynchronous I/O, while not changing the exposed API.
+The hiredis gem needs to be available as well, because the synchrony driver uses hiredis for parsing the Redis protocol.

+Using redis-rb with synchrony from a Gemfile:

+    gem "hiredis", "~> 0.3.1"
+    gem "em-synchrony"
+    gem "redis", "~> 2.2.0", :require => ["redis/connection/synchrony", "redis"]

 ## Testing